Our new Schools Campaign Network

-At UNICEF UK, we want children's rights to be respected at all levels everywhere, and this includes getting their voices heard by decision makers.
-With this in mind, we've launched a pilot project to get young people from our fantastic Rights Respecting Schools more engaged in our campaigning work.
+At UNICEF UK, we want children’s rights to be respected at all levels everywhere, and this includes getting their voices heard by decision makers.
+With this in mind, we’ve launched a pilot Schools Campaign Network to get young people from our fantastic Rights Respecting Schools more engaged in our campaigning work.

 We developed an action pack which we sent out to just a few schools after the summer holidays, and I was amazed by the response.
 Thirteen schools joined in with our Speak Up for Children campaign, taking thousands of actions between them, all asking the UK Government to protect children from climate change.
 Particularly moving were close to 1,000 leaf messages to the Secretary of State for Climate Change – you can view some of the best of these in our Facebook gallery.

 Here is one of my favourite messages from a student at Chestnut Grove Academy in Wandsworth:

 “Climate change is becoming a real problem.
 We need to do something.
 You can do the most.
 So please do what you can.
 Or you could just let nature take its course.
 Your choice.
 Please choose right.”

 The pilot has been so successful, we’ll be continuing it next year.
 Watch this space for details if your school is interested in getting involved…

 Huge thanks to all the schools below, who gathered messages, wrote to their MPs and encouraged pupils to get involved: